MicrosoftDocs/msteams-docs/msteams-platform/samples/collaboration-controls-limitations.md

 **Tasks: Filter "clear" text is not translated**

-The text on the “clear" button displayed on the Tasks filter is not translated.
+The text on the “clear" button displayed on the Tasks filter isn't translated.

 **Tasks: Grid context menu appears cropped**

-When the Tasks grid is populated by a low number of Tasks the grid context menu may appear cropped and require use of scrollbars.
+When, the Tasks grid is populated by a low number of Tasks the grid context menu may appear cropped and require use of scrollbars.

 **Tasks: Keyword search filter use “BeginsWith” operator for “Guest” tasks**